6 Benefits of Initial Coin Offering Options As Crowdfunding

 Upon the sale of a token in an ICO, that token has a value.
 This value sits freely inside a worldwide, 24/7 marketplace.

 This varies drastically from the equity in an IPO.
 In IPOs, it can take a decade in some cases for investments to become exit-capable.
-Comparatively, tokens can be sold within minutes.
+In comparison, tokens can be sold within minutes.

 Whether you decide to use or sell these tokens purchased at an IPO is inconsequential.
 However, the difference between a decade and ten minutes is 500,000-fold.
 Granted, the potential returns will, in most cases, be far higher in an IPO over ten years.

-This token economy liquidity premium allows “shareholders” to participate in new ICOs with those same funds.
+This token economy liquidity premium allows “shareholders” to participate in new ICOs with those same amount of funds.
 In turn, faster growth is experienced, and far more fluidity of funds.

-For many technology-focused IPOs, companies flock to Silicon Valley.
+For many technology driven IPOs, companies flock to Silicon Valley.
 For comparative financial offerings, Wall Street is “the place to be.”
 However, as token launches can happen anywhere in the world, this need is greatly diminished.

 Successful entities can raise funds through ICOs from wherever they are located, and from whoever they want.
 This destroys the barriers to entry that once relegated success to specific geographic areas.
 In fact, one of the most successful ICOs of all time, Ethereum, has no physical presence anywhere.